bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Getting-Comfortable-With-Python-.md

      'WebDevHubSchool'
      >>>

 Note: how the REPL evaluates the expression first + second when I return on line 3.
 Below that, I can write one logical line of code over multiple lines by ending each line with a \\\\ character.
-That \\\\ character lets the Python interpreter that even though there is a newline, you don't want it to treat it as the end of a logical line.
+That \\\\ character lets the Python interpreter that even though there is a newline, you don’t want it to treat it as the end of a logical line.

-It's important to understand that Python assumes meaning in newline characters when trying to interpret your code.
+It’s important to understand that Python assumes meaning in newline characters when trying to interpret your code.

 **Code Blocks**